GoogleCloudPlatform/professional-services/README.md

 1. Run `gcloud init`, choose to use a new account, authenticate, and [set your project ID](https://cloud.google.com/resource-manager/docs/creating-managing-projects#identifying_projects) as the project.
 Choose a region in the US if prompted to set a default region.
 1. Run `bq init`.
 You may get a prompt telling you the command isn't necessary, hit 'y'.
 When asked to select a project, just hit enter.
 It's okay to overwrite the .bigqueryrc file if bq prompts you that one already exists.
-1. Clone the project from us-central1.
+1. Clone the github project.
-1. Navigate to the repo root directory: `cd /home/jupyter/msba-capstone-2020` .
+1. Navigate to the directory containing this readme.
-1. Create a Python 3 virtual environment (`?????'' in this example):
+1. Create a Python 3 virtual environment (`automl-support` in this example, in your home directory):
-  1. Run `virtualenv --python=python3 $HOME/env/?????` .
+  1. Run `virtualenv --python=python3 $HOME/env/automl-support` .
   1. Active the environment.
-Run: `source ~/env/?????/bin/activate` .
+Run: `source ~/env/automl-support/bin/activate` .
   1. Install the required Python packages: `pip install -r requirements.txt` .
 You may get an error about apache-beam and pyyaml version incompatibilities, this will have no effect.
-1. [Create a service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating_a_service_account) for AutoML Tables using the [Service accounts console in IAM](https://console.cloud.google.com/iam-admin/serviceaccounts).
-  1. Select your project (or another project you are running in).
-  1. Click the "Create Service Account" button.
-  1. Enter a name and a description for the service account and click "Continue".
-  1. Assign the following roles to the service account:
-    * AutoML Editor: For training and predicting AutoML models.
-    * BigQuery Data Owner: For automatically cleaning up BigQuery artifacts created when making predictions.
-    * BigQuery Job User: For executing BigQuery jobs.
-  1. Click "Continue" and on the next page click "Create Key" and create a JSON key.
-It will download through the web browser.
-1. Get the downloaded JSON key into your environment.
-If you're using AI Platform Notebooks, [this video](https://www.youtube.com/watch?v=1bd2QHqQSH4) shows how to upload a file.
-1. Move the service account key file to `$HOME/.oauth_keys/automl_service_account_key.json`.
-This location is referenced in the config file (`file_paths.automl_service_account_key`), update accordingly if a different location is used.
-You may need to create the .oauth_keys directory.

 ### Required Configuration Changes

 Configuration is read from a file specified when running the pipeline from the command line.
 We recommend working with different copies of the configuration for different experiments, environments, and other needs.
+Note that if values in the configuration match existing tables, resources, etc. in your project, strange errors and possibly data loss may result.
 The default values in `config/pipeline.yaml` provided with the code should be changed before running the pipeline.
-Running the pipeline with a config previously used to run a pipeline will result in errors from collisions of dataset and model names.

 1. Make a copy of the configuration file: `cp config/pipeline.yaml config/my_config.yaml` .
 1. Edit `config/my_config.yaml` and make the following changes then save:
   1. `file_paths.queries` is the path to the queries subfolder.
 Change this value to the local path where the queries subfolder resides.
-  1. `global.destination_project_id` is the project_id that is created by the user and this is where ingested data is stored in BigQuery tables for feature engineering and training the AutoML model.
-Change this value to the project_id that was created during setup.
+  1. `global.destination_project_id` is the project_id of the project you want to run the pipeline in (and where the AutoML models will live).
+Change this to your project_id.
+1. Also consider changing the following:
-  1. `global.destination_dataset` is the dataset where ingested data is stored in BigQuery.
-Change this to a new value.
+  1. `global.destination_dataset` is the BigQuery dataset where data ingested by the pipeline into your project is stored.
 Note the table names don't need to change, since they will be written to the new dataset.
+Make sure this dataset doesn't already exist in your poject.
+If this dataset exists, the training pipeline will fail--you'll need to delete the dataset first.
   1. `global.dataset_display_name` and `global.model_display_name` are the name of the AutoML Tables dataset and model created by the pipeline.
-Change these to new values (they can be the same).
+Change these to new values if you wish (they can be the same).

 You should create a new config file and change these parameters for every full pipeline run.
-For failed pipeline runs, you'll want to delete the resources specified in these config values since the pipeline will not delete existing resources automatically (except for `global.destination_dataset`).
+For failed pipeline runs, you'll want to delete the resources specified in these config values since the pipeline will not delete existing resources automatically.

 Note that on subsequent pipeline runs if you aren't rerunning ingestion you don't need to change `global.destination_dataset`, and if you aren't rerunning the model build you don't need to change `global.dataset_display_name` and `global.model_display_name`.